 • Seasonal or trending design elements

-A simple formula for creating multiple pins is: 3 blog posts × 2 headlines × 5 pin designs = 30 pins.
+A simple formula for creating multiple pins is: 3 blog posts × 2 headline variations × 5 pin designs = 30 pins.
 This provides enough content to pin something fresh daily for a month.

 Add compelling titles and CTAs

-Pin titles function as headlines that provide context and encourage clicks.
-Effective titles include your target keywords near the beginning while offering a clear benefit to readers.
+Pinterest pin titles function like headlines that attract interest and encourage clicks.
+Effective titles include your target keywords near the beginning while offering clear value to readers.

 Two effective title formulas include: